-By changing the way you prepare for presentations, you can transform their quality and delight your audiences every time.
+By changing the way you prepare for presentations, you can transform their quality – and delight your audiences every time.
 Our 6-step message-led approach reverses the way many people work.
-With the BBA Approach you start with a blank sheet of paper and only create your visual aids towards the end of the process.
+With the BBA Approach you start with a blank sheet of paper – and only create your visual aids towards the end of the process.

 Instead, great presentations are built on clear messages.
-Messages are the solid foundation on which everything in a presentation stands.
+Messages are the solid foundation on which your presentation stands.